ABOUT ORNITHOPTERS

 Q: Doesn't a bird push its wings backward against the air?

-A: No. Some insects fly this way, but it doesn't work well at larger scales.
+A: No. Some tiny insects fly this way, but it doesn't work well at larger scales.

 Q: Doesn't a bird separate its feathers during the upstroke?